Time Series Convolution

 II-D. Discrete Fourier Transform

 Discrete Fourier transform (see Wikipedia) is a fundamental tool in mathematics and signal processing with widespread applications to machine learning.
 The discrete Fourier transform is the key discrete transform used for Fourier analysis, enabling the decomposition of a signal into its constituent frequencies.
-The fast Fourier transform is an efficient algorithm for computing the discrete Fourier tranform (see the difference between discrete Fourier transform and fast Fourier transform), significantly reducing the time complexity from to , where is the number of data points.
-This efficiency makes fast Fourier transform essential for processing large problems.
+The fast Fourier transform is an efficient algorithm for computing the discrete Fourier tranform (see the difference between discrete Fourier transform and fast Fourier transform), significantly reducing the time complexity from to

 A crucial concept in signal processing is the convolution theorem, which states that convolution in the time domain is the multiplication in the frequency domain.
 This implies that the circular convolution can be efficiently computed using the fast Fourier transform.
 The convolution theorem for discrete Fourier transform is summarized as follows,